rngfinder/CCNA-Labs/README.md

-#Cisco CML 2.8 free tier
+Made in Cisco CML 2.8 free tier

-#DHCP snooping lab
+It is DHCP snooping lab

-#DHCP server is on R1
+DHCP server is on R1

-#SW1 and SW2 have standard dhcp snooping setup via vlan 1, option 82 is allowed
+SW1 and SW2 have standard dhcp snooping config via vlan 1, option 82 is allowed

-#PCs under Alpine Linux, dhcp mode.
-To renew IP => sudo udhcpc
+Both PCs under Alpine Linux, IPv4 dhcp mode.
+A command to renew IPs => sudo udhcpc

-#Result: 1) no dhcp binding tables, 2) PCs renew IPs as usual 3) 82 option does't work
+Result: 1) no dhcp binding data on both switches; 2) neither SW2 nor SW1 add option 82 to messages; 3) PCs renew their IPs as usual